Connerjm/Idiom-Confuser/README.md

 # Idiom-Confuser

-I wanted to make a simple application that would randomly confuse two idioms into one sentence.
+I wanted to make a simple application that would randomly confuse two idioms into one sentence, so I did.